billybonks/broccoli-stylelint/README.md

 doesn't accept `files` option

-`onError` {function}
+`onError(errors)` {function}

-A hook that allows you to do whatever you want
+A hook that allows you to do whatever you want, when an error occurs
+ - errors `array of errors`

+`testGenerator(relativePath, errors)` {function}

+A hook that allows you generate tests.
+ - relativePath `path of currently linted file`
+- errors `array of errors if null then no errors occured`

 `testFailingFiles` {boolean}